Alice Miller (psychologist): Life

-In 1946, Miller (under her assumed name Alice Rostowska) and Andreas moved from Poland to Switzerland, where the couple had won scholarships to study at the University of Basel.
+In 1946, Miller (under her assumed name Alicja Rostowska) and Andrzej moved from Poland to Switzerland, where the couple had won scholarships to study at the University of Basel.
 In 1949, she married Andreas, who was completing a doctorate in sociology.
 They had two children, Martin (born 1950) and Julika (born 1956), who was born with Down's Syndrome.
 They divorced in 1973.
 Shortly after his mother's death, Martin stated in an interview with Der Spiegel and later in his book The True "Drama of the Gifted Child", that in the presence of his mother, he had been routinely beaten and sexually abused by Andreas, who was anti-semitic and authoritarian.
 Martin stated that his mother did not intervene in her son's abuse and was herself emotionally neglectful, experiences which Miller later drew upon to inform her subsequent theories on child abuse.
 Martin also mentioned that his mother was unable to share her wartime experiences with him, despite numerous lengthy conversations, and she was severely traumatized by them.

 In 1953 Miller got her doctorate in philosophy, psychology and sociology.
 Between 1953 and 1960, Miller studied psychoanalysis and practiced it between 1960 and 1980 in Zürich.
 In 1980, after having worked as a psychoanalyst and an analyst trainer for 20 years, Miller "stopped practicing and teaching psychoanalysis in order to explore childhood systematically."
 She became critical of both Sigmund Freud and Carl Jung.
 Her first three books originated from research she took upon herself as a response to what she felt were major blind spots in her field.
 However, by the time her fourth book was published, she no longer believed that psychoanalysis was viable in any respect.

 In 1985 Miller wrote about the research from her time as a psychoanalyst: "For twenty years I observed people denying their childhood traumas, idealising their parents and resisting the truth about their childhood by any means."
 In 1985 she left Switzerland and moved to Saint-Rémy-de-Provence in Southern France.
 In 1986, she was awarded the Janusz Korczak Literary Award for her book Thou Shalt Not Be Aware: Society's Betrayal of the Child.

 In April 1987 Miller announced in an interview with the German magazine Psychologie Heute (Psychology Today) her rejection of psychoanalysis.
 The following year she cancelled her memberships in both the Swiss Psychoanalytic Society and the International Psychoanalytic Association, because she felt that psychoanalytic theory and practice made it impossible for former victims of child abuse to recognise the violations inflicted on them and to resolve the consequences of the abuse, as they "remained in the old tradition of blaming the child and protecting the parents".